 Keep in mind that even if you aren’t out the money you lose to a debit card thief permanently, it can take a while to get funds back into your account.
 In the meantime, you could be scrambling for the money you need to pay your bills.

-Federal law gives issuers ten business days to temporarily credit your account when your debit card has been compromised.
-(That deadline is extended to twenty business days in the case of new accounts.)
+Federal law gives issuers 10 business days to temporarily credit your account when your debit card has been compromised.
+(That deadline is extended to 20 business days in the case of new accounts.)
 Visa requires members to provisionally credit your account within five business days, though, and reports that many issuers will credit your account within 24 – 48 hours.
-Bank of America, for example, offers credit within the next business day if your card is lost or stolen and used by a thief.
 MasterCard offers zero liability for most debit transactions as well.

 With a credit card, you have an extra layer of protection in the Fair Credit Billing Act.
 While that law doesn’t cover buyer’s remorse, it does cover situations where the “goods or services weren’t delivered as agreed” or when you are billed for the wrong amount, double-billed, etc. When that happens, you can dispute the charge in writing through your credit card company and withhold payment on that charge while your card issuer investigates.
 These “chargeback” procedures can motivate a merchant to work things out with you.

+Very few debit card issuers offer rewards programs, and for those that do, the benefits, such as travel rewards or cash back, aren’t nearly as rich as you may get with a rewards credit card.
 But credit card reward programs, while more attractive, come with a price if you carry a balance.
 Do the math and you’ll find that the higher interest you’ll likely pay on your reward card dwarfs the benefits you may be trying to get.
 If you’re carrying a balance, you will usually come out ahead by sticking with a card with the lowest rate possible.
-But if you always pay in full, get a reward credit card, and you can truly get something for nothing.
+But if you always pay your bill in full, get a reward credit card, and you can truly get something for nothing.
 (And with the float, you can use the bank’s money for free for a month or more).

 The tendency to overspend when using plastic “play money” is one reason Dave Ramsey and other financial counselors recommend cutting up the credit cards and sticking to cash unless a debit card is absolutely necessary.
 But if you are someone who keeps your budget and checkbook balanced, a credit card may provide rewards and protection that debit cards don’t.